The Tetrast

 So, again, Peirce held at least in 1903 that a hypothesis abduced from particulars can contain a newly guessed rule.

 Feynman asked, how do we find new laws? and emphasized that first, we guess them.
-Induction on the other hand, if defined as ampliative and repletive, seems oftenest concerned with estimating about one or another population or universe of discourse that requires not some universal quantification(s) “∀x ∀y Hxy” or the like that cuts through the crap, so to speak, but instead a collective predicate (such as the term “gamut”) attributing a distribution of properties, a relation, a percentage, etc., across that entire population or universe as one entire polyadic instance (at least implicitly), an ascription toward which an inductive inference seeks to expand the claims in its premises without squintingly narrowing its focus exclusively to rules up, up, and away, so to speak, from a variegated densely woven landscape.
+Induction on the other hand, if defined as ampliative and repletive, seems oftenest concerned with estimating about one or another population or universe of discourse that requires not some universal quantification(s) “x ∀y Hxy” or the like that cuts through the crap, so to speak, but instead a collective predicate (such as the term “gamut”) attributing a distribution of properties, a relation, a percentage, etc., across that entire population or universe of discourse, as one entire polyadic instance (at least implicitly), an ascription toward which an inductive inference seeks to expand the claims in its premises without squintingly narrowing its focus exclusively to rules up, up, and away, so to speak, from a variegated densely woven landscape.

 Whew.

-Given a postulate or axiom of a universe of… |
+Given a postulate or

 To make the abductive equine example somewhat more realistic, suppose that the inference is something more like: There exists planet Earth with quite various countries crowded on it, among most of which are known to be distributed all known horses, and every such horse is known to be magnificent.
 Ergo, all horses are magnificent.